Simsia, 200 mg/ml 1 ml 2 pcs

 Overdose

 The maximum tolerated dose of certolizumab pegol has not been established.
-No symptoms of overdose have been observed with subcutaneous administration of Simsia up to 800 mg and intravenous injection of 20 mg/kg.
-In case of overdose symptoms, the patient’s condition should be closely monitored and symptomatic therapy should be carried out.
+With subcutaneous administration of the drug Cimzia up to 800 mg and intravenous administration of 20 mg/kg, no overdose symptoms were noted.
+If symptoms of overdose occur, careful monitoring of the patient’s condition and symptomatic therapy are necessary.

 ---|---|